-Generally particles are developed by pyrotechnics and dust may affect, among other things, the respiratory system of man.
-Therefore, there is i. e. a general total concentration of dust of 5 mg m-3 as a MAK limit, independent of the chemical composition of the dust.
+Generally, particles are produced by pyrotechnics and dust may affect, amongst other things, the respiratory system of the passengers.
+This is reflected, for example by a threshold value for total dust concentration of 5 mg m-3 for an 8 hour working shift (maximum work place concentration, MAK limit), independent of the chemical composition of the dust.

-Particles with an aerodynamical diameter of less than 10 μm precipitate in air only very slowly.
-Occupants are exposed to these airborne particles, so that methods for quantifying them are searched.
-In a first step, by means of a fractioned impaction, particles of the size of about 10 μm are deposited inside the Andersen-impactor by impact precipitation after acceleration through a set of nozzle.
-In six successive steps, smaller fractions are deposited due to decreasing diameters of nozzles, corresponding to impaction of finer particles.
+Particles with an aerodynamical diameter of less than 10 $\mu$ m precipitate in air only very slowly.
+Occupants are exposed to these airborne particles, so methods for quantifying them are necessary.
+In a first step, employing a fractioned impaction, particles of the size of about 10 $\mu$ m are deposited inside the Andersen-impactor by impact precipitation after acceleration through a set of nozzles.
+In seven successive steps, smaller fractions are deposited due to decreasing diameters of nozzles, corresponding to impaction of finer particles.

-In special cases the analysis comprises dimensional distribution and morphology (nodular or fibrous) of particles as well as their chemical composition, especially concentrations of heavy metals, the general elemental composition, the percentage of quartz as well as the basicity (pH-value).
+In special cases the analysis comprises size distribution and morphology of particles (nodular or fibrous) as well as their chemical composition, especially concentrations of heavy metals, the general elemental composition, the percentage of quartz as well as the basicity (pH-value).